meeeerkat/movie-downloader/README.md

 ## Important
 Downloading multiple files in parallel may fail & **not using the -d option can throw the same error (the url getting part gets timeouted)**.
+The upload rate on each ressource may be slow which is why a large number of parallel processes is so great but the ressources' source only accepts 5-6 connexions at once and returns a HTTP 503 error for any other request, limiting the number of concurrent requests to less than 6 is necessary for a smooth download.
+One can try to download more than 6 files simutaneously (and this will be faster) but some files may get errors and never be downloaded (so each file will have to be specifically downloaded by the user).

 ## Tv series
 TV Series support is somewhat implemented